Art Terminology | Glossary

 Art

-The expression or application of human creative skill and imagination, typically in visual form such as painting or sculpture, producing works to be appreciated primarily for their beauty or emotional power
+The expression or application of human creative skill and imagination, typically in visual form, producing works appreciated for beauty or emotional power.

-A small group of outstanding prints for the artists use which have been set aside from the edition prints.
+A small group of prints set aside for the artist’s personal use from an edition.

 Assemblage